adothompson/LMIS/docs/vocabulary.rst

     location is a storage location at.

 Program
-    Program represent is used to group products that has same use and objective. it can be 'Routine Immunization', 'HIV' , 'Kick Polio Out' etc
+    Program represent is used to group products that has same use and objective. it can be 'Routine Immunization', Supplementary Immunization Activity which has sub-types such as 'Outbreak', 'NIPDS', 'Camps'; 'Kick Polio Out' etc. hence, program has tree structure.

 ProgramProduct
     Program Product is used to link program and products that belongs to the program.
 A program can have more than one